bobbycomet/Conky-Studio/README.md

 3. Wire them
 4. Hit live preview

-That’s a real Conky widget — not a demo screen.
+That’s a real Conky widget, not a demo screen.

 From there, you add logic, layers, gradients, click actions, custom scripts, or full Custom Lua when the palette isn’t enough.